Dahvd/Group17/README.md

 The sign up page contains one main div element and one form elemement.

-The first div element contains the image that we are using for our social media page and a header that simply says 'Create SocNet Account'
+The first div element contains the image that we are using for our social media page and a header that simply says 'Create SocNet Account'.

 The form contains 8 div elements.
 First name, last name, @ username, gender, location, email, and a password/confirm password field.
 Most fields use inputs as the way of